KU-GEOI-525-2023/fallow-land-detection-khajura-bilstm/README.md

 ## TODO

 - [x] Jan 11, 2025 - open-sourced the full codebase and configuration files
-- [ ] draft and publish the technical paper describing methodology and results
+- [ ] Draft and publish the technical paper describing methodology and results

 ## Notebook